sveltejs/kit/.changeset/silver-schools-battle.md

 "@sveltejs/kit": patch
 ---

-fix: handle redirects from the universal root layout for client-side navigations to a non-existent page
+fix: hhandle redirect thrown from root layout load when client-side navigating to a non-existent page